semanticist21/query-key-chain/README.md

 ### _.all()_

 The all method appends all to the query key.
-It is typically used to denote a global or invalidating all related query keys.
+It is typically used to denote a global or to invalidate all related query keys.

 You can invalidate queries using just `base` too,
 but for semantic purpose it is recommended to use _`.all()`_.